ES-07/docusaurus-documentation/docs/Modules/Backend/backend-sites-management-api.md

 # Backend Sites Management API
 [API Swagger Documentation - Sites Management API](https://app.swaggerhub.com/apis/MARIANACABRALROSA01_1/Sites-Management-API/1.0.0)

-The information model of the Sites Management API was designed in this way:
+This will be the base our project.
+The design of the information model of the Sites Management API was designed in this way:

 ![Information Model](../../../static/img/db.png)

 The **Person** class represents a person, and has columns for storing personal information such as name, email, hashed password, address, and cellphone.
 It also has a `cognito_id` column, store an identifier for a user within an Amazon Cognito.The Person class has two subclasses: **SecurityManager** and **PropertyOwner**.